alina0311/3DMP/Watch Escapement Mechanism - Final Project/README.md

 - [x] 🖼️ Save the renderings as photos and as a turntable Render.
 - [x] ↪️ Add joints, motion links and joints limits.
 - [x] ▶️ Create motion studies.

+## What will you find here?
+Canvases for each and one component and for the whole mechanism, stl files for each subcomponent and some f3d files showing my progress.

 ## Resources